-The impact of the COVID-19 pandemic on self-harm and suicidal behaviour: a living systematic review
+The impact of the COVID-19 pandemic on self-harm and suicidal behaviour: update of living systematic review.

 John A., Eyles E., Webb RT., Okolie C., Schmidt L., Arensman E., Hawton K., O'Connor RC., Kapur N., Moran P., O'Neill S., McGuiness LA., Olorisade BK., Dekel D., Macleod-Hall C., Cheng H-Y., Higgins JPT., Gunnell D.